-YERRAN NAIDU (TDP)
+YERRAN NAIDU TDP

-We welcome that there was no fare hike in passenger and freight tariff in this year’s Railway Budget and thus neither people nor the industry is affected.
+We welcome that there was no fare hike in passenger and freight tariff in this year8217;s Railway Budget and thus neither people nor the industry is affected.
 However, the allocation of funds for projects in Andhra Pradesh has not come in the expected way.
 Therefore, development work will take much longer as more funds are required for the speedy completion of these projects.

-PALANI MANIKAM (DMK)
+PALANI MANIKAM DMK

-DEVENDRA PRASAD (JD-U)
+DEVENDRA PRASAD JD-U

 It is a balanced budget because it has kept the larger interest of passengers in mind.
 There are several new projects which should be welcomed like Broad Gauge Conversions in several key places.
 I would like to highlight the multi-crore bridge which is being built on the River Kosi, near the Indo-Nepal border.
 It will link east and west Bihar, which is crucial in the development of the state.

-JAIPAL REDDY (CONGRESS)
+JAIPAL REDDY CONGRESS

 Though Kumar has not increased the rail fare, Reddy said he could not be complimented for not making enough effort to increase internal resource generation.